 Read all of Section B and this section before attempting any procedure.
-Pay particular attention to all Notices, Cautions, Dangers and Warnings.
+Pay particular attention to Notices, Cautions, Warnings and Dangers.

 Never modify the vehicle in any way that will alter the weight distribution of the vehicle, decrease its stability or increase the speed beyond the factory specification.
 Such modifications can cause serious personal injury or death.
 Modifications that increase the speed and/or weight of the vehicle will extend the stopping distance and may reduce the stability of the vehicle.
 Do not make any such modifications or changes.
 The manufacturer prohibits and disclaims responsibility for any such modifications or any other alteration which would adversely affect the safety of the vehicle.